munenendereba/scrape-to-txt/README.md

-# Bubble Sort in JavaScript
+# Scrape Website and Save to .txt file

 ## Problem

-Implement a function that sorts an array of numbers using the "bubble sort" algorithm.
+Implement website scraper to .txt using Axios and Cheerio in Node.js

 ## Running

-Run using the following command: `node .\bubblesort.js`
+Run using the following command: `npm run dev`

 ## Authors